Preview: Louisville Cardinals vs. Virginia Cavaliers

 Read More

-- Louisville has a 64-23 record in its conference home games over the last 10 years (.736).
-UofL has the fifth-most conference home wins in its eight years in the ACC with a 50-20 ACC home record.
+- In the first round of the ACC Tournament on Tuesday, Louisville prevailed 84-74 over Georgia Tech as Jarrod West scored a season-high 20 points with four steals and three assists.
+The Cardinals led 45-28 at halftime, led by 27 in the second half, and weathered a 19-0 Georgia Tech run before closing it out.

-- El Ellis has scored in double figures in six of the last nine games, including a career-high 25 in the Feb.
-1 meeting against North Carolina.
-He is averaging 10.7 points per game over the last 16 games -- top for the Cardinals in that stretch, while hitting 27-of-73 threes (.370), including 12.6 ppg in the last nine.
+- Jarrod West made a season-high 4-of-6 three vs. Georgia Tech among his 20 points, four steals and three assists.
+He is fifth in the ACC in assist-turnover ratio (2.43) and is third in the nation in career steals among active players with 296.
+He needs three points for 1,400 in his career.

-- Jarrod West is fourth in the ACC in assist-turnover ratio (2.49) and is fourth in the nation in career steals among active players with 291.
+- Malik Williams produced his seventh double-double of the season and 12th of his career with 14 points and 10 rebounds against Georgia Tech.
+He has scored in double figures in eight of his last 11 games.
+Williams is fifth in the ACC in rebounding (7.8 rpg) and 51st in the nation in defensive rebounding (6.0 per game).

-- Noah Locke passed 1,200 career points with 14 at Wake Forest.
-He has 17 double figure scoring efforts this year, including four of the last seven games.
-He has made 38 percent of his three-pointers in ACC games (39-of-103).
-Locke has made multiple three-pointers in 18 games and at least three in 12 games this season.
+- Noah Locke scored 16 points against Georgia Tech, adding season highs of seven rebounds and four assists.
+He has 18 double figure scoring efforts this year, including five of the last nine games.
+He made 38 percent of his three-pointers in ACC games (41-of-108).
+Locke has made multiple three-pointers in 20 games and at least three in 13 games this season (4 vs. Georgia Tech).

-- Louisville will be between a No. 10-13 seed in the 2022 ACC Tournament in Brooklyn depending on Saturday’s results around the league
+- Sydney Curry has averaged 20.5 points and 9.5 rebounds in his last four games while shooting 67.3 percent from the field (35-of52).
+He had back-to-back double-doubles in two of those four games and totaled 12 points and six rebounds against Georgia Tech.

-- Louisville does not have a double-figure scorer on its team, but has 10 players averaging between 4.7 and 9.5 points per game.
-The last time UofL finished the season without a double figure scorer was 1943- 44
+- El Ellis has scored in double figures in seven of the last 11 games, including 10 points and a season-high six assists against Georgia Tech.
+He is averaging 10.3 points per game over the last 18 games -- top for the Cardinals in that stretch, while hitting 29-of-78 threes (.372), including 11.6 ppg in the last 11 games.

-- This is the first time a Louisville team has dropped at least 17 of its first 29 games since the Cardinals started 11-18 in 2000-01.
+- This is the first time a Louisville team has dropped at least 18 of its first 31 games since the Cardinals posted a 12-19 in 2000-01.
 The Cardinals’ seven-game losing streak broken with a win over Clemson on Feb.
 19 was the longest for UofL since 1940-41

-- Louisville made 10 three-pointers at Syracuse, its 11th game this season and fifth straight with at least eight made threes.
-However, the Cardinals have made a collective 31-of-137 threes in its last six games (.226).
-The Cardinals made a seasonhigh 15 three-pointers against North Carolina on Feb.
+- Louisville made 11 three-pointers against Georgia Tech in its last game, its most in 10 games and UofL’s 13th game this season with at least eight made threes.
+However, the Cardinals have made a collective 50-of-188 threes in its last seven games (.266).
+The Cardinals made a season-high 15 three-pointers against North Carolina on Feb.
 1, its most in eight years and a span of 257 games (season low two three-pointers vs. Miami).
 UofL made a high of eight threes in a game on just three occasions last year

-- Jarrod West had made 12 three-pointers on the season in his first 18 games before making 15-of-31 threes over the last 11 contests (.484).
-West has made 247-of 667 threes over his collegiate career (.370).
+- Jarrod West had made 12 three-pointers on the season in his first 18 games before making 21-of-43 threes over the last 13 contests (.488).
+West has made 253-of-680 threes over his collegiate career (.372).
+His 20 points against Georgia Tech matched his scoring total from his previous four games combined and his four three-pointers in the game equalled a season high for him.
 West handed out his 500th career assist vs. Clemson.
-He is fourth in the nation in career steals among active players with 291
+He is third in the nation in career steals among active players with 296.
+West’s 20 point scoring effort on Tuesday was the most points for him since scoring 29 against Middle Tennessee on Feb.
+13, 2021 while playing for Marshall.

-- Jae’Lyn Withers has averaged 8.0 points and 4.7 rebounds over the last 12 games while shooting 45 percent from the field (39-87), scoring nine or more points in seven of those 12 (five of the last eight; averaging 9.1 ppg, 4.6 rpg in the last eight).
-He had multiple stitches in his mouth after taking a blow in practice last week, limiting him to a combined 17 minutes in his last two games.
-Withers averaged 4.2 points in the first 17 games of the season
+- Jae’Lyn Withers suffered a bone bruise in his right knee at Virginia Tech and missed UofL’s last two games.
+He is listed as day-to-day

-- After averaging just 9.6 turnovers in a stretch of 10 games, Louisville has averaged 15 turnovers over its last three games.
-The Cardinals have committed single-digit turnovers in five of its last 11 games, and six of the last 13 games.
+- After averaging just 9.6 turnovers in a stretch of 10 games, Louisville has averaged 13.2 turnovers over its last five games.
+The Cardinals have committed single-digit turnovers in six of its last 13 games, and seven of the last 15 games, including nine against Georgia Tech in its last game (one in the first half).

 Virginia